-A DELICATE SHIP will have its world premiere at Cincinnati Playhouse in the Park next season!
-It will run March 22-April 20, 2014.
+A DELICATE SHIP, termed "a home run" by Cincinnati's CityBeat, ran at Cincinnati Playhouse in the Park March 22-April 20, 2014.

 ANOTHER WAY HOME, produced at the Magic Theatre in October-November 2012, was the recipient of a 2012 Edgerton Foundation New American Play Award.

 PHOTOGRAPH 51 played Seattle Rep as part of its 50th Anniversary Season!
 It sold out and extended.
 Click here for a video excerpt/promo.
 And here for a taste of what audience members felt about the play.